-With over 16 years of expertise in participatory education, civic engagement and technology training, Jen has taught digital storytelling workshops to a wide variety of mission-driven organizations nationally and internationally.
-She has been directing Creative Narrations since 2007.
-Jen also serves as the Executive Producer for Odyssey Storytelling, a non-profit arts organization supporting monthly live storytelling events in Tucson, AZ.
-She received a BA in Sociology from Boston College and an MA in Linguistics from the University of Arizona.
+As the Director of Creative Narrations, Jen Nowicki Clark brings over 20 years of expertise in participatory education, civic engagement, and technology training to community-based initiatives.
+She has facilitated digital storytelling workshops with a wide variety of groups nationally and internationally.
+Jen has also served as the Executive Producer and Board member for Odyssey Storytelling, a non-profit arts organization creating live storytelling events in Tucson, AZ.
+She is an educator, organizer, artist, story coach and parent who loves language and seeing how sharing stories in new ways can transform and connect us as individuals and as communities.
+She holds a BA in Sociology from Boston College and a Masters in Linguistics from the University of Arizona.

 Josh is a photographer, visual storyteller, educator, and cultural organizer who has worked for organizations throughout the U.S. to document issues from urban revitalization to food security.
 His images (www.joshphotos.com) have been published internationally in books, magazines, newspapers, films and web sites, in venues ranging from the New York Times to the Navajo Times.
 Josh earned a master's degree in environment management at the Yale School of Forestry and Environment Studies, where he explored the role of youth photography in facilitating personal and community transformation.
 Over the past 18 years he has facilitated community media workshops with youth, educators and nonprofit organizations in places ranging from New Delhi to Nigeria.
 Since 2005 he has developed a passion for digital storytelling and has facilitated digital storytelling workshops in the US and abroad.